nickgcode/singlestone-challenge-ngillum/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

+### Introduction

+The TeamListComponent under app -> components -> teamListComponent is where all of the view code and logic resides.
+The CompanyDataService under app -> services is where the HTTP request is made for retrieving JSON data;

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.